ericmedvet/slides/advanced-programming-2020/01-intro.md

 ## Portability

-A `.class` executable can be executed on any machine for which a program exists that simulates the JVM
+A `.class` executable can be executed on any machine for which a program exists that simulates the JVM (i.e., a `java`).

 "One" `.java` compiled to "one" `.class`, can be executed:
 - on Linux x64, with the `java` program for Linux x64